 Step 6) The following screen should give you an option to configure your keyboard.
 Older versions of Clonezilla give you four options from which you can choose.
 The Don’t touch keymap option should work just fine.

 With the latest version of Clonezilla, you only have two options.
-Keep the default keyboard layout, which is the US layout, or change the keyboard layout option.
+Keep the default keyboard layout, the US layout, or change the keyboard layout option.
 In this post, we should stick with the US keyboard layout.

 Step 7) You should see the start screen.
 You can either start Clonezilla or drop into the interactive shell.